INTO-CPS-Association/DTaaS/deploy/services/gitlab/README.md

 locally, your GitLab instance should be available at `https://localhost/gitlab`.

 ## Run

+**NOTE**: The GitLab instance operates with the `dtaas-frontend` network, which requires the DTaaS server to be running before you start it.
+You may refer to _deploy/docker/README.md_ file for the same.

 The commands to start and stop the instance are: